fedoranimus/todoist-api/source/includes/_notes.md

-uids_to_notify | A list of user ids to notify (unique numbers). is_deleted | Whether the note is marked as deleted (where `1` is true and `0` is false). is_archived | Whether the note is marked as archived (where `1` is true and `0` is false). posted | The date when the notes was posted.
+uids_to_notify | A list of user ids to notify (unique numbers). is_deleted | Whether the note is marked as deleted (where `1` is true and `0` is false). is_archived | Whether the note is marked as archived (where `1` is true and `0` is false). posted | The date when the note was posted.

 ### File attachments